-I have built TQCache as a fast and simple key-value store that can be used as a drop-in replacement for Memcached and in some cases for Redis.
+I have built TQCache as a fast and simple key-value store that can be used as a drop-in replacement for Memcached or as an alternative to Redis.
 While surely not as mature, it does offer a specific set of trade-offs that may interest you.
 It is designed for workloads where both memory efficiency and persistence are priorities, such as session storage.

 See: https://github.com/mevdschee/tqcache